drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2c/readme.md

 In Lux, the **"Enhance"** and **"Generalize"** options are features designed to assist users in the exploratory data analysis process.
 - **Enhance:**
   - focused on providing additional insights and details related to a specific aspect of the data.
-  - offers relevant visualizations or statistical measures that are specifically tailored to selected attributes.
+  - offers relevant visualisations or statistical measures that are specifically tailored to selected attributes.
 - **Generalize:**
   - provide a broader overview or summary of the entire dataset.
   - helps users to understand general patterns, trends, or key statistics without necessarily focusing on a specific attribute.

 ### 5.3 Specification
 An **"intent"** is a way to specify targeted attributes and analyse their relationship.
-It also guides Lux in generating relevant visualizations and insights.
+It also guides Lux in generating relevant visualisations and insights.
 <div align="left"><img src="https://github.com/drshahizan/Python_EDA/assets/121602362/1968605d-a2c0-404a-ba20-353144b720cf" width="500"></div>

 - It sets the intent for the DataFrame df to focus on specific attributes.
 In this example, it focuses on **"admitted_covid"** and **"discharged_covid".**